qiyascc/django-layout/README.md

-# Django Layout
+# 🚀 Django Layout

-This repository provides a pre-configured Django project layout designed for rapid development and production-ready setups.
+This repository provides a **pre-configured Django project layout** designed for rapid development and production-ready setups.
 It includes a well-organized directory structure, essential configurations, and useful tools to kickstart your Django projects.

+---

-## Features
+## 🌟 Features

-- **Pre-configured Settings**: Separate settings for development and production environments.
+- **Pre-configured Settings**: Separate settings for development and production environments ✨.
-- **Error Pages**: Custom 404, 500, and 502 error pages with interactive animations.
+- **Error Pages**: Custom 404, 500, and 502 error pages with **interactive animations** 🎬.
-- **Database Routing**: Built-in support for multiple databases with a custom router.
+- **Database Routing**: Built-in support for multiple databases with a custom router 🗄️.
-- **Jazzmin Admin**: A modern and customizable admin interface.
+- **Jazzmin Admin**: A modern and customizable admin interface 🎨.
-- **Static and Media Files**: Pre-configured static and media file handling.
+- **Static and Media Files**: Pre-configured static and media file handling 📂.
-- **Poetry Integration**: Manage dependencies and virtual environments with Poetry.
+- **Poetry Integration**: Manage dependencies and virtual environments with Poetry 📦.
+- **Interactive Error Pages**: Custom error pages with animations for 404, 500, and 502 errors 🌀.
+- **Multi-Database Support**: Built-in support for multiple databases with a custom router 🔗.

+---

-## Installation
+## 🛠️ Installation

 ### Prerequisites

-- Python 3.10 or higher
+- Python 3.10 or higher 🐍
-- Poetry (for dependency management)
+- Poetry (for dependency management) 📦

 ### Setting Up the Project

 1. **Install Poetry** (if not already installed):
    ```bash
    pip install poetry
    ```

 2. **Create a New Django Project Using This Layout**:
    ```bash
    django-admin startproject \
      --template=https://github.com/qiyascc/django-layout/zipball/main \